sebischair/KG-in-NLP-survey/README.md

 ## A Decade of Knowledge Graphs in Natural Language Processing: A Survey

 This repository contains the annotated collection of 507 papers included in the study: "A Decade of Knowledge Graphs in Natural Language Processing: A Survey", published in AACL-IJCNLP 2022.
-The paper is published on ACL Anthology: https://aclanthology.org/2022.aacl-main.46.
+The paper is published in the ACL Anthology: https://aclanthology.org/2022.aacl-main.46.
 The full dataset is available as a CSV file in this repository.

 ### Preview of the 507 included papers